randa-mu/ssv-dkg/sidecar/README.md

 ## steps
 - sign public key and upload to repo
-- generate an encrypted key for your SSV node
+- generate an encrypted key for your SSV node (as per [the SSV docs](https://docs.ssv.network/operator-user-guides/operator-node/installation#generate-operator-keys-encrypted))
 - start your SSV node
-- start your sidecar with a link with the encrypted key JSON file for the SSV node
+- start your sidecar passing the path to the encrypted key file of your SSV node using the `--ssv-key` flag

 ## example commands
 - generate a BLS12-381 keypair